w3f/jamtestvectors/erasure_coding/README.md

 - construction of segments root is valid ?
 I just concatenate the segments hash and the root of pages of hashes to build this.
 - binary tree implementation may not be aligned with spec, it follows existing code (pad with 0 hashes up to next power of 2 and does hash internally against those hashes which is not strictly necessary).
 TODO not using $leaf or $node from spec appendix.
 - The export subshards are fix size to 6 point (12 bytes), so the vector for a single point (684 data size) is padded with 0.
 This comes from the fact that implementation runs over 4104 chunks and not 684.
 TODO switch to align on 684 ?
-- Page proof segment hash use in segments root is infered to be a binary root (subtree root from spec), padded to next power of 2, so its depth vary from 6 to 1.

 ## Changelog